By the end of this section, you will be able to:

 The simplest example of a rate of return is the interest rate.
 For example, when you supply money into a savings account at a bank, you receive interest on your deposit.
 The interest the bank pays you as a percent of your deposits is the interest rate.
 Similarly, if you demand a loan to buy a car or a computer, you will need to pay interest on the money you borrow.

 Let’s consider the market for borrowing money with credit cards.
-In 2015, almost 200 million Americans were cardholders.
+In 2021, almost 200 million Americans were cardholders.
 Credit cards allow you to borrow money from the card's issuer, and pay back the borrowed amount plus interest, although most allow you a period of time in which you can repay the loan without paying interest.
 A typical credit card interest rate ranges from 12% to 18% per year.
-In May 2016, Americans had about $943 billion outstanding in credit card debts.
-About half of U.S. families with credit cards report that they almost always pay the full balance on time, but one-quarter of U.S. families with credit cards say that they “hardly ever” pay off the card in full.
-In fact, in 2014, 56% of consumers carried an unpaid balance in the last 12 months.
+In May 2021, Americans had about $807 billion outstanding in credit card debts.
+As of 2021, just over 45% of American families carried some credit card debt.
 Let’s say that, on average, the annual interest rate for credit card borrowing is 15% per year.
 Thus, Americans pay tens of billions of dollars every year in interest on their credit cards—plus basic fees for the credit card or fees for late payments.

 Figure 4.5 illustrates demand and supply in the financial market for credit cards.
 The horizontal axis of the financial market shows the quantity of money loaned or borrowed in this market.
 The vertical or price axis shows the rate of return, which in the case of credit card borrowing we can measure with an interest rate.
 Table 4.5 shows the quantity of financial capital that consumers demand at various interest rates and the quantity that credit card firms (often banks) are willing to supply.